 Mike earned a Bachelor of Arts Degree from Wesleyan University in Middletown in 1980, where he majored in the interdisciplinary College of Social Studies program (History, Economics, and Government).

-Mike is a life-long Connecticut resident, and has lived in Farmington since 1991 with his wife Brenda and daughters Emily and Katie.
+Mike is a life-long Connecticut resident, and has lived in Farmington since 1991 with his wife Brenda.
+Mike and Brenda have two daughters: Emily and Katie.